cinnamonwolfy/pl32lib-ng/README.md

 # pl32lib

+**NOTICE: This is the old pl32lib codebase.
+It is unsupported and it's only here as a historical archive**

 pl32lib is a library containing boilerplate routines that I use for every project I make.
 Most of it is strictly C99-compliant and thus fully portable.
 The `pl32-term` module is the only component that isn't fully portable. (it